328th Armament Systems Wing: Cold War

+326th Fighter-Interceptor Squadron F-102 (Note: Aircraft is Convair F-102A-80-CO Delta Dagger serial 56-1444.)

 The 326th Squadron upgraded to Convair F-102 Delta Dagger aircraft, armed with AIM-4 Falcon Air-to-air missiles by June 1957.
 In November, the 65th Fighter-Interceptor Squadron transferred on paper (without personnel or equipment) from Elmendorf Air Force Base, Alaska to the group, and was inactivated two months later without being crewed or equipped.
-In 1961, as the size of operations at Richards-Gebaur Air Force Base expanded, the 328th Group was replaced by the 328th Wing.
+In 1961, as the size of operations at Richards-Gebaur Air Force Base (Note: The base was renamed on 27 April 1957 in honor of Lt John F. Richards II, whose Nieuport was shot down over France in 1918 and Lt Col Arthur W. Gebaur, Jr., whose Republic F-84 Thunderjet was shot down over North Korea in 1952.
+Mueller, p.
+499.) expanded, the 328th Group was replaced by the 328th Wing.

 On 22 October 1962, before President John F. Kennedy told Americans that missiles were in place in Cuba, the wing increased its alert state, and the 326th Squadron deployed one third of its aircraft, armed with nuclear-tipped missiles, to Grand Island Municipal Airport, Nebraska.
 Following the end of the Cuban Missile Crisis, these aircraft returned to their home base.
 However, Starting on 19 December 1962, the wing established a detachment of fighters at Homestead Air Force Base, Florida.
 This operation ended on 15 February 1963.
 For one year, a similar detachment was established at Naval Air Station Key West, Florida, from 1 August 1965 until 1 July 1966.

 In early 1967, the wing was briefly without an operational squadron, when the 326th Squadron inactivated Two weeks later, the 71st Fighter-Interceptor Squadron, flying Convair F-106 Delta Darts was assigned to the wing.
 In 1968, the wing was inactivated and the 71st Squadron was reassigned to the 28th Air Division, while the wing's support organizations were replaced by the 4676th Air Base Group.